rsmith-nl/stringview/README.rst

 Usage
 =====

-The included Makefile can build a static and dynamic library on UNIX-like systems.
-But its main purpose is to compile the test suite.
+The purpose of the included Makefile  is to compile the test suite.
 In general I would advise just to add ``stringview.h`` and ``stringview.c`` to your project.